Free Printable Star Charts

 The following charts are in full color.
 If you are watching your ink consumption and prefer star charts that are cheaper to print you might want to check out our low ink alternatives.

-After completing a few incentive charts the good behavior starts coming naturally and you don’t have to continue using them.
+After completing a few incentive charts the good behavior comes naturally and you don’t have to continue using them.
 If his bad behavior returns just print out a new star chart and keep track of good behavior.

 It is important to be consistent and even once your child’s behavior is perfect you should still carry on the process for a few weeks or months to ensure that it doesn’t slip back.